Maunabo, Puerto Rico

 Maunabo ([mawˈnaβo]) is a town and municipality of Puerto Rico located in the Maunabo Valley on the southeastern coast, northeast of Patillas and south of Yabucoa.
 Maunabo is spread over eight barrios and Maunabo Pueblo (the downtown area and the administrative center of the city).
 It is part of the San Juan-Caguas-Guaynabo Metropolitan Statistical Area.
-The current mayor of the town is Jorge L. Márquez Pérez and the population in 2020 was 10,589.
+The population in 2020 was 10,589.

 History

 Maunabo was founded in 1799.
 Maunabo derives its name from a Taino name Manatuabón for the Maunabo River.